Part IA Practical registrations

 Students from the Computer Science Tripos who are taking NST Mathematics and a paper from the Psychological & Behavioural Sciences Tripos will have been logged in the system, but will not appear on student lists.
 They will receive a separate email.

 Students from the Psychological & Behavioural Sciences Tripos taking NST subjects will not be logged in the system but will receive details of the NST components of their course by email.

 What other information will students be told about?

-The timetable email has been simplified this year and will have less generic information on lab coats, calculators etc. It will include subject specific information where relevant.
+Students will receive an email on the Tuesday afternoon about induction sessions and practicalities such information on lab coats, calculators etc. The timetable email will include subject specific information where relevant.

 What if a student wants to change a subject or a practical slot once the allocations have been made?

 Students are asked to consult with their Directors of Studies before any changes are negotiated.
-Directors of Studies will be provided with relevant contact names for each subject.
-It is important that all subjects are kept informed of any changes including those that a student may no longer be taking.
+Directors of Studies will be provided with a web link to a webpage where they can see free practical slots and see the contact details of those who need to be contacted to request changes.
+It is important that all subjects are kept informed of any changes – including those that a student may no longer be taking.
 Practical Coordinators try to be as accommodating as possible but it is possible that some practical slots will have reached capacity.

 You may find it helpful to look at the online timetable at: https://www.timetable.cam.ac.uk/

 What if students can't access their email accounts?